Welasco/syncsecretakv/README.md

 If you are going to use Workload Identity or Managed Identity in Azure, you have to create a Managed Identity Credential.

-[!NOTE]
-Workload Identity requires additional settings to be configured in AKS cluster.
+**_NOTE:_** Workload Identity requires additional settings to be configured in AKS cluster.
 Please check [Deploy and configure workload identity on an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster)

 The command bellow will create a Managed Identity to be used by SyncSecretAKV controller to access Azure Key Vault: